 - This type of surgery is usually performed on an outpatient basis, which means that it does not require hospitalization.
 It is performed under local anesthesia using eye drops in most cases.

-What are the disadvantages of multifocal intraocular lenses?
+What are the cons of multifocal intraocular lenses?

 Multifocal intraocular lenses are generally not recommended for patients who perform activities that require excellent visual acuity.
 This is because lens replacement surgery can result in decreased contrast sensitivity, especially in low light conditions.
 The patient may also experience a transient halo around light sources at night.
 Halos may appear around car headlights, red lights, streetlights, etc. In some cases, these phenomena can make driving at night difficult.